simonmichael/hledger/hledger/hledger_balance.m4.md

 ### Custom balance output

-In simple (non-multi-column) balance reports, you can customise the output with `--format FMT`:
+You can customise the layout of simple (non-tabular) balance reports with `--format FMT`:

 ```shell
 $ hledger balance --format "%20(account) %12(total)"